UsmanFazil/Omni-Test/readme.md

 `serve` command installs dependencies, builds, initializes, and starts your blockchain in development.

+### Implementation

+The Omni module fetches data from Ethereum using the eth_getStorageAt call, targeting the 0 storage slot of the Uni token contract.
+Once retrieved, this data is stored on the Cosmos-based Omni chain, ensuring data permanence and transparency.
+Users can then efficiently query this data using a unique ID, bridging the gap between Ethereum and Cosmos functionalities.

 ### Configure

 Before running the project, set the Ethereum RPC endpoint environment variable:
 ```
 export ETHEREUM_RPC_ENDPOINT="https://your-ethereum-rpc-url-here"
 ```
+(use main net rpc)

 ### Usage